 This is a fun one!

 I haven’t even had much time or opportunity to play with the one I got yet but basically, a Lensballs is just a crystal or glass ball you can shoot through for some neat effects.

 Whatever shows up in the ball is inverted (upside down) so you can get some funky looks, or flip the final image to really mess with people’s minds.

 NOTE: Just be really careful not to leave it sitting out anywhere or outside.
-It is a giant magnifying glass which can amplify the sun’s ray and cause a fire if you aren’t careful.
+It is a giant magnifying glass that can amplify the sun’s rays and cause a fire if you aren’t careful.
 So make sure you cover it up for storage (get one with a box or case) and don’t leave it out in the sun.

 #3 – Light Modifiers

 In the list of photo accessories under $25, I mentioned a white umbrella and reflectors.
 While those are both good, you can do a small upgrade if you spend a bit more.

 Consider getting a 3-in-1 umbrella in 42″ or larger size.
 They allow you to use the white as a shoot-through, or the silver or white as a bounce umbrella.
 It just gives you more options and the larger size will help you create softer light which is great for people photography.